-In August 2003, the Board authorized a share repurchase program of \$150.0 million.
+In August 2003, the Board authorized a share repurchase program of \$150.0\$ million.
 This authorization includes the remaining amounts available under prior authorizations.
 The Company's decision to repurchase common shares will depend on, among other matters, the market price of the common shares and the capital requirements of the Company.
 During 2006, \$nil of shares (2005 - \$0.7 million, 2004 - \$nil) were repurchased under this program.
 Common shares repurchased by the Company are normally cancelled and retired.

-In December 2006, the Company raised \$300.0 million through the issuance of 12 million Series D Preference Shares at \$25 per share; in March 2004, the Company raised \$250.0 million through the issuance of 10 million Series C Preference Shares at \$25 per share; in February 2003, the Company raised

-\$100.0 million through the issuance of 4 million Series B Preference Shares at \$25 per share; and in November 2001, the Company raised \$150.0 million through the issuance of 6 million Series A Preference Shares at \$25 per share.
+In December 2006, the Company raised \$300.0 million through the issuance of 12 million Series D Preference Shares at \$25 per share; in March 2004, the Company raised \$250.0 million through the issuance of 10 million Series C Preference Shares at \$25 per share; in February 2003, the Company raised \$100.0 million through the issuance of 4 million Series B Preference Shares at \$25 per share; and in November 2001, the Company raised \$150.0 million through the issuance of 6 million Series A Preference Shares at \$25 per share.
 The Series D, Series C and Series B Preference Shares may be redeemed at \$25 per share at the Company's option on or after December 1, 2011, March 23, 2009 and February 4, 2008, respectively.
 Dividends on the Series D, Series C and Series B Preference Shares are cumulative from the date of original issuance and are payable quarterly in arrears at 6.60% 6.08% and 7.30% respectively, when, if, and as declared by the Board of Directors.
 If the Company submits a proposal to its shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of these preference shares to vote as a single class, the Company may redeem the Series D, Series C and Series B Preference Shares prior to December 1, 2011, March 23, 2009 and February 4, 2008, respectively, at \$26 per share.
 The preference shares have no stated maturity and are not convertible into any other securities of the Company.
 Generally, the preference shares have no voting rights.
-Whenever dividends payable on the preference shares are in arrears (whether or not such dividends have been earned or declared) in an amount equivalent to dividends for six full dividend periods (whether or not consecutive), the holders of the Company.
+Whenever dividends payable on the preference shares are in arrears (whether or not such dividends have been earned or declared) in an amount equivalent to dividends for six full dividend periods (whether or not consecutive), the holders of the preference shares, voting as a single class regardless of class or series, will have the right to elect two directors to the Board of Directors of the Company.

 The Company called all of its outstanding 8.10% Series A Preference Shares for mandatory redemption on January 15, 2007.
-The redemption price was \$25 per Preference Share, plus accrued and unpaid dividends to January 15, 2007.
+The redemption price was \$25 per Preference Share, plus accrued and unpaid dividends to

+January 15, 2007.
 On and after the redemption date, the Series A Preference Shares will no longer be deemed to be outstanding, dividends on the Series A Preference Shares will cease to accrue, and all rights of the holders of the Series A Preference Shares will cease, except for the right to receive the redemption price, without interest thereon, upon surrender of the Series A Preference Shares.